CloudM-Migrate/documentation/Endpoint-Configuration-Guides/HostedExchange.md

 Click Advanced Settings and under the Account Details section select Credential Method and change it to Delegated Access.

 ---

+### Delegated Access Steps

+Setting up Delegated Access

+Delegated access gives a user account permission to access another.
+Delegated access must be set up if not utlizing an Enterprise plan of Office 365.

+<a href="https://support.microsoft.com/en-us/office/allow-someone-else-to-manage-your-mail-and-calendar-41c40c04-3bd1-4d22-963a-28eafec25926.html#">Setting up delegated access</a>

+---

-Office 365 Configuration, Provisioning and Migration Considerations.
+### Office 365 Configuration, Provisioning and Migration Considerations.

 CloudM Migrate includes a number of platform configuration and provisioning options for Office 365 migration that enable advanced automation scenarios.
 These options can be executed during the migration process and will run as part of the migration of users' data.